 Calculating Cost Per Pound and Deposition Efficiency

-In practical terms, higher deposition efficiency and faster weld rates (skilled MIG: >16 in/min) reduce filler consumption and cycle time, improving throughput and lowering unit cost in your cost analysis.
+In practical terms, higher deposition efficiency and faster weld rates (skilled MIG: over 16 in/min) reduce filler consumption and cycle time, which improves throughput and lowers unit cost.
+Typical MIG changeover losses are only 12–20 ft of wire.

-For project estimates, calculate required filler mass by dividing targeted deposited weight by deposition efficiency, then multiply by wire unit cost to derive material cost-per-pound of deposited weld.
+For project estimates, calculate required filler mass by dividing targeted deposited weight by deposition efficiency, then multiply by wire unit cost.
+That gives you a precise, reproducible figure for budgeting and process decisions.

 Hidden and Ongoing Operational Costs

-Although MIG’s higher deposition efficiency lowers filler needs, you still need to budget for a set of ongoing operational costs that quietly add to per-pound weld expense.
-You’ll face hidden expenses: shielding gas (~$40/200cf), wire consumables (~$64/44 lb spool; ~$1.45 deposited-lb), electricity for machines, and maintenance/repairs.
+MIG’s higher deposition efficiency lowers filler needs, but you still need to budget for ongoing operational costs that quietly add to per-pound weld expense.
+These include shielding gas (about $40 per 200 cf), wire consumables (about $64 per 44 lb spool, roughly $1.45 per deposited pound), electricity, and maintenance and repairs.
 Those line items erode operational efficiency if you don’t track usage rates and downtime.
-Cleanup time is reduced versus stick welding, which improves labor productivity, but you must still allocate hours for preventive maintenance and occasional repairs.

 | Cost Type | Typical Unit Cost | Impact on Per-Pound |